EnPak® A30GBW all-in-one work truck power solution

 Slips, trips and falls can be costly for employers and workers.
 These accidents can result in lost productivity and missed work days, increased insurance premiums or workers’ compensation claims, and costs associated with training replacement workers.
 Slips, trips and falls are the second-leading cause of accidental death on the jobsite, behind motor vehicles, and one of the most frequently reported jobsite injuries.
 They make up 25 percent of annual reported claims, according to the U.S. Department of Labor.
 Too many recordable injuries on the job can also result in investigation and/or fines from OSHA.

 Safety can be further improved by choosing an all-in-one power solution with a remote operator panel, which reduces the need for a service technician to repeatedly climb in and out of the truck to make changes.
 This also contributes to greater efficiency on the job.
-The EnPak A28 features a remote panel with simple, straightforward controls, so technicians can easily make changes as needed from outside the truck.
+The EnPak A30 features a weld/battery output panel with simple, straightforward controls, so technicians can easily make changes as needed from outside the truck.

 Less wear and tear for extended life